How to Become a Peer Minister!

 Student Peer Ministers work 15-20 hours a week during the regular academic year (excluding school breaks) and receive compensation of a Shared Room and a Meal Plan in exchange for their service.

-The Peer Ministry application process is part of the overall Student Leadership Selection Process through Campus Life.
-Application materials for 2015-2016 will be available in November.
+The Peer Ministry application process is part of St. Thomas’ Student Leadership Selection Process through Campus Life.
+Application materials for the 2015-2016 school year will be available here starting November 17.